Should startups fork out for branding?

 Other people aren’t interested in attempting the naming process, and have the budget to commission a naming or branding agency.

-My Novanym colleague Dave Clark has put together this useful step-by-step post on How to name your business.
+Novanym branding expert Dave Clark has put together this useful step-by-step post on How to name your business.
 It includes valuable tips for generating name ideas, as well as the all-important process of filtering your shortlist.
 Check it out.

 If you’re more left brained (analytical) than right brained (creative), then you can still follow Dave’s advice – whilst being aware that spotting ‘the one’ will probably be tough.